nuwave/lighthouse/docs/master/extensions/subscriptions.md

 }
 ```

+## Client Implementations

+To get you up and running quickly, the following sections show how to use subcriptions
+with common GraphQL client libraries.

-## Apollo Link
+### Apollo

-To use Lighthouse's subscriptions for Apollo's client side library you'll need to create an `apollo-link`
+To use Lighthouse subscriptions with the [Apollo](https://www.apollographql.com/docs/react/)
+client library you will need to create an `apollo-link`

 ```js
 import { ApolloLink, Observable } from "apollo-link";